OGRECave/blender2ogre/ParticleSystem.md

 ![particle-system3.png](images/particle-sys/particle-system3.png)

-At this point you should see the object appearing randomly in the places where there were hair strands.
+At this point, you should see the object appearing randomly in the places where there were hair strands.
-But, the objects appear rotated -90 degree over the Y axis.
+But, the objects appear rotated -90 degrees over the Y axis.
-In order to solve this it is necessary to rotate the Dupli Object 90 degree over the Y axis to counter this rotation.
+To solve this it is necessary to rotate the Dupli Object 90 degrees over the Y-axis to counter this rotation.
 Don't apply this rotation to the Dupli Object, otherwise the `blender2ogre` add-on will export the mesh with this rotation applied.
 The add-on will automatically apply this rotation to the nodes in the exported scene.

 Another thing to take into account is that the Dupli Object origin should be at its base, otherwise it will appear to be buried halfway.

 ## Extras
-It is also possible to paint certain parts of the Base Objects mesh to modify the *Dupli Objects* density by using weith paint.
+It is also possible to paint certain parts of the Base Objects mesh to modify the *Dupli Objects* density by using weight painting.
 Select the *Base Object*, go into weight paint mode and start painting the areas where you want to increase the *Dupli Objects* density.

-Remeber that the *Base Object* should have some tesselation for this to work well, otherwise there might be few vertices to paint.
+Remember that the *Base Object* should have some tesselation for this to work well, otherwise there might be few vertices to paint.
-One way to tesselate is to go into Edit mode and subdivide, or activate Dynotopo in Sculpt mode.
+One way to tesselate is to go into Edit mode and subdivide or activate Dynotopo in Sculpt mode.

 After painting the areas go back to the `Particles` tab and in the `Vertex Groups` section choose the vertex group in `Density` and `Length` (the default vertex group is `Default`).